 - Nightshade Part 1: The Claws of Sutekh, no Part 2 ever made.

 - Half-Life 2: Episode One, a weird example because there is a game called just Half-Life 2, it's the first game of the episodic sequels to HL2, Half-Life 2: Episode Two was made, Half-Life 2: Episode Three however...

-- Sonic the Hedgehog 4: Episode I, another episodic example, Sonic the Hedgehog 4: Episode II was made but even more are supposed to come and we can only wait for them.
+- Sonic the Hedgehog 4: Episode I, another episodic example, Sonic the Hedgehog 4: Episode II was made but Sega doesn't have plans to make an Episode III.

 - Sentinel Worlds I: Future Magic, once again a sequel was never made, but there was a Spiritual Successor.

 - The Legend of Zelda was originally released in Japan as a Famicom Disk game under the title of Zelda no Densetsu: The Hyrule Fantasy.
 When the game was reissued in cartridge format in 1993, it was retitled Zelda no Densetsu 1.
 Strangely enough, Zelda II: The Adventure of Link was known as The Legend of Zelda 2: Link no Bouken in Japan (instead of being called Zelda no Densetsu 2) and none of the other Zelda sequels were numbered.